AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 ![Diagram showing step 2 in the export datasets workflow](../assets/api/export-datasets/export-datasets-api-workflow-create-source-connection.png)

-Once you have the list of datasets to activate, you can create a source connection using those dataset IDs.
+After retrieving the list of datasets that you want to export, you can create a source connection using those dataset IDs.

 >[!BEGINSHADEBOX]